NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 This will take about 2 minutes.

-1. Following the same steps as before to navigate to the Firmware Update screen.
+1. Following the same steps as before, navigate to the Firmware Update screen.

 2. Your screen should look like the one below.